vuetifyjs/vuetify/packages/docs/src/pages/en/features/sass-variables.md

 <alert type="info">

-  Some color related variables for components are defined in the global material-theme variables: `$material-light` / `$material-dark`
+  Some color-related variables for components are defined in the global material-theme variables: `$material-light` / `$material-dark`

 </alert>

 <sass-api />